From BR Bullpen

 Ozanich represented France in the inaugural Global Baseball Match series vs. Samurai Japan in March 2015.
 The European All-Star team dropped Game 1 to the Japanese, 4-3, at the Tokyo Dome before bouncing back in Game 2 with an impressive 6-2 victory against the number one ranked team in the world.
-Ozanich was the only French player on the 28-man roster which featured three ex-MLB players: Shairon Martis, Yurendell DeCaster and Fernando Martinez.
+Ozanich was the only French player on the roster which featured three ex-MLB players: Shairon Martis, Yurendell DeCaster and Fernando Martinez.
 Ozanich travelled to Gwangju, South Korea in July 2015 to take part in the Universiade games with France.
 His start against heavily favored Korea was cut short after four scoreless innings due to heavy rain, and France finished a disappointing 8th in the games.
 The French won the first Flanders Invitational Tournament in late July 2015, beating Sweden and Belgium in Antwerp.